westphaldp/auto_restic/README.md

-# auto restic
+# auto_restic

-=auto restic= is a wrapper script for [restic](https://github.com/restic/restic), much like [restic runner](https://github.com/alphapapa/restic-runner), but allowing all operations and configurations to be implemented in configuration files.
-It was designed to enable easy cron folder drop-ins, it should also work well with SystemD unit templates.
+`auto_restic` is a wrapper script for [restic](https://github.com/restic/restic), much like [restic-runner](https://github.com/alphapapa/restic-runner), but allowing all operations and configurations to be implemented in configuration files.
+Though it was designed to enable easy cron folder drop-ins, it should also work well with SystemD unit templates and timers.

 ## Installation

 1. Install `restic`.
 If reports are desired, also install `jq`.
 1. Copy `auto_restic` and `config.env` to the desired locations.
 1. Customize the configuration file as desired.
-1. Optinally, update the `CONFIG` variable in `auto_restic` to allow easy use.
+1. Optionally, update the `CONFIG` variable in `auto_restic` to allow easier use.

 ## Usage

-First, you'll need to initialize the repository. e.g.
+First, initialize the repository. e.g.

 	bash -c '. /etc/restic/config.env; restic init;'